-Yu Kee restaurant is a speciality restaurant in Kota Kinabalu’s Gaya Street that serves a local, Chinese favourite called bak kut teh, which literally translates as pork tea.
+Yu Kee Restaurant is a speciality restaurant in Kota Kinabalu’s Gaya Street that serves a local, Chinese favourite called bak kut teh, which literally translates as pork tea.

-Mushrooms, meatballs, pork ribs, pork belly and char kui (a savoury fried dough) are good accompaniments to the bak kut teh, which is served with tofu on the side and goes great with rice.
+Mushrooms, meatballs, pork ribs, pork belly and char kui (a savoury fried dough) are good accompaniments to bak kut teh, which is served with tofu on the side and goes great with rice.

 For the more adventurous eater, perhaps pig ear or intestines might appeal.
 A bit of heart, lung and liver is also on offer for the more experienced foodie.

 As with most Chinese restaurants, eating in groups work out cheaper than per person, but even with only a few people a full table of bak kut teh with a hot or cold Chinese tea, might set you back RM15 – RM20 per person.

 My favourite Bak Kut Teh in Kota Kinabalu.
 Attentive service, fragrant bak kut teh, reasonable price.